JAlcocerT/JAlcocerT/content/blog/outro-whatayear.md

 2. Leveraging on AI
 3. Doing less in total and more of what has a real impact

-Use [LiteLLM](https://github.com/BerriAI/litellm) to unify the LLMs API calls across providers..and use [screenshot2code](https://github.com/abi/screenshot-to-code) to make cooler website designs
+Use [LiteLLM](https://github.com/BerriAI/litellm) to unify the LLMs API calls across providers..and use [screenshot2code](https://github.com/abi/screenshot-to-code) to make cooler website designs.

 [Cline/ClaudeDev](https://www.youtube.com/watch?v=TPjZ-E9WR6c)